Master of Global Management

 Course Curriculum

-The Master of Global Management (MGM) program at NIT mirrors the specialized MGM program from ASU’s Thunderbird School of Global Management, preparing students for leadership roles in the Fourth Industrial Revolution.
+The Master of Global Management program at NIT mirrors the specialized MGM program from Thunderbird School of Global Management, at Arizona State University preparing students for leadership roles in the Fourth Industrial Revolution.
 With a foundation in international business, public administration, and cross-cultural leadership, the program equips students to address complex challenges across industries.

-The MGM curriculum offers tailored learning through diverse concentrations, fostering skills such as cross-cultural competency, social and emotional intelligence, and adaptive thinking, alongside leadership and management expertise.
+The Master of Global Management curriculum offers tailored learning through diverse concentrations, fostering skills such as cross-cultural competency, social and emotional intelligence, and adaptive thinking, alongside leadership and management expertise.
 Experiential learning and transdisciplinary approaches provide students with practical insights and a global perspective, preparing them for roles in multinational corporations, NGOs, and government.

 Program Duration